Armagh: Transport

 The Ulster Railway linked Armagh with Belfast in 1848 and Monaghan in 1858.
 The Newry and Armagh Railway (N&A) opened in 1864 and the Castleblayney, Keady and Armagh Railway (CK&A) was completed in 1910.
 In 1876 the Ulster Railway became part of the new Great Northern Railway (GNR), which took over the N&A in 1879 and the CK&A in 1911.

 The Armagh rail disaster, which killed 80 people, occurred on 12 June 1889 on the N&A line near Armagh.

 The partition of Ireland in 1922 hastened the railways' decline, and the GNR closed the Keady – Castleblayney section of the CKA in 1923.
 The GNR withdrew passenger trains from the Armagh – Keady section of the CKA in 1922 and closed the Armagh – Markethill section of the N&A in 1933.
 The Government of Northern Ireland forced the GNR Board to close all remaining lines serving Armagh railway station on 1 October 1957: the goods branch from Armagh to Keady and the main line through Armagh from as far as the border at Glaslough on the way to Monaghan.

-Today Armagh is the only city in Ireland that is not served by rail, however Portadown is the nearest station.
+Today Armagh is the only city in Ireland that is not served by rail; Portadown is the nearest station.
 NI Railways train services run from Portadown to Belfast Grand Central and the cross-border Enterprise service runs via Newry to Dublin Connolly.
 Poyntzpass also has a limited service.

 When he was Minister for the Department for Regional Development, then MLA Danny Kennedy had indicated plans to restore the railway from Armagh station to Portadown.

 Sport

 Armagh's Mall is home to the Armagh Cricket Club, and has also staged international matches.

 Armagh City Football Club, which plays in the NIFL Championship is the main association football club, and the City of Armagh Rugby Club is the local rugby club.
-Lisanally Rangers F.C. is another football team, playing in the Mid-Ulster Football League.
+Lisanally Rangers F.C. and Armagh Blues F.C. play in the Mid-Ulster Football League.
+The Blues were Division 2 champions in 2020.

 Gaelic football is represented by Armagh Harps and Pearse Ógs.
 The local GAA handball club is Eugene Quinn's, named after a player from the Armagh area who died on an attempted swim from Tory Island to mainland County Donegal.
 The local hurling club is Armagh Cúchulainns.

 In 2004, the Royal School, Armagh became only the second team in history to win both the schools' rugby and hockey cups in the same year.

 The Mall in Armagh has a long association with cricket, and is the location of the Armagh Cricket Club clubhouse.

 Armagh Athletics Club, which was founded in 1969, organises the annual Armagh International 5k Road Race.
 The race was first organised in 1980.